2012 Laurent Miquel Saint-Chinian Bardou Grande Cuvée, Languedoc

 So how good is Laurent Miquel Saint-Chinian ‘Bardou’?

-This Languedoc Syrah comes in a very dark and intense red color, black to the core, clearly a dark red on the rim.
+This single vineyard Syrah from Saint-Chinian comes in a very dark and intense red color, black to the core, clearly a dark red on the rim.
 It does look quite dense.

 The first nose’s aromatic profile is primarily composed of dark roasted notes: coffee, toffee, cocoa, and of black peppery spices.
 It smells deep and intriguing, somewhat like a very dark chocolate infused with chili or hot pepper.